 A menu option for support access any time 🔗

 The persistent menu is a navigation menu that users can access at any point during the conversation with your bot.
 You can link to your FAQ or customer support flow here.
 That way, users can get support from your chatbot at any time, no matter what they're currently doing in the bot.

-Artificial intelligence (AI) 🤖
+Artificial intelligence (AI) for smarter replies 🤖

 The debate is not technology vs. human interaction.
 Instead, the best support experiences combine the two.
 Chatbots for customer service should as the first line of defense for support teams.
 Then, if a user has a more complex question, set up Live Chat so the bot can pass them along to a human agent.
 That agent can pause the bot flow to jump in and resolve the user's query personally.
 When they're finished, they can resume the flow so the user can continue their conversation with the bot.